 The Norwalk High School Marching Band consistently strives to demonstrate a high degree of excellence, professionalism and courtesy toward other bands.
 The parents, friends, family and alumni of the Norwalk Marching Band exhibit these same qualities when watching or accompanying the band.
 The NHS Band Director is responsible for the behavior and conduct of the band.
 Parents, friends and alumni are responsible for their actions during band competitions.
-Please remember to be respectful and courteous to those around you; under Musical Arts Conference (MAC) rules, bands will be penalized if their fans or parents participate in inappropriate or unsportsmanlike conduct.
+Please remember to be respectful and courteous to those around you.
 Please also remember that in accordance with Connecticut law, drinking of alcoholic beverages and smoking are not allowed at school facilities and events.